isabella232/dynamic-media-classic.en-1/help/creating-pdf-document.md

 ## Setting up PDF Presets {#setting-up-pdf-presets}

-Specify the PDF compatibility level and printer settings by creating and uploading a PDF joboptions file to the Scene7 Server.
+Specify the PDF compatibility level and printer settings by creating and uploading a PDF joboptions file to the Dynamic Media Classic Server.
 For example, you can choose to select PDF/X-4 compliant PDF output (recommended for PDF print publishing workflows).
 You can create the joboptions file in your authoring software (such as Adobe Illustrator), or in Acrobat.
 Always check with your printer, who can advise you on the appropriate job option settings for your print job.

 For more information on creating joboptions files, and for information on creating a joboptions file in Acrobat, see Adobe Acrobat Help.